CV Tools: Overview & Technical FAQ

 DC-coupling enables hardware devices to send (and, in rare cases, receive) a Direct Current.

 However, since audio interfaces are optimized for audio-rate signals, most manufacturers opt for AC-coupled inputs/outputs.
 AC-coupling filters out ultra-low frequencies, including the types of sustained voltage inherent required for modular synthesis, making them an unreliable method of transmitting CV.
-For a more comprehensive list of DC-coupled interfaces, please refer to this article from Expert Sleepers.
+For a more comprehensive list of DC-coupled interfaces, please refer to this article from Sweetwater, or this article from Expert Sleepers.

 Tested DC-coupled interfaces: